lenezoe/airbase-abc-streamlit/README.md

 PASSWORD=
 ```

-Note that if the environment variable is empty, the check is not enforced.
+Note that if the environment variable is empty, the check is not enforced. end

 In your python3 file, include the following to enforce password checks: